 There are many advantages to using cloud-based software for homeowner association (HOA) and condominium association (COA) management.
 Cloud-based software like CINC Systems can dramatically streamline your business and help you manage your clients’ HOA/COAs more efficiently.
 However, some users are concerned that cloud-based software poses a greater risk of data hacking.

 You may think that hackers would have no reason to look at the association management industry, but think again.
 The association management industry is a $5 billion industry; that is reason enough for hackers to be looking at us.
 All management companies hold private data, account numbers, and possibly even some bank information.
-At minimum, your database is a possible opening into your bank(s) database; think about that!
+At a minimum, your database is a possible opening into your bank(s) database; think about that!

-HOA/COA managers are often responsible for client’s sensitive private data, such as financial information and resident directories, so it’s natural to be concerned about hacking.
+HOA/COA managers are often responsible for the client’s sensitive private data, such as financial information and resident directories, so it’s natural to be concerned about hacking.
 Additionally, cloud-based software is potentially more vulnerable than traditional software.